lamhq/tech-notes/pages/devops/aws/compute/ec2/3-networking.md

 ## Elastic fabric adapter (EFA)

+Use cases:
+- accelerate High Performance Computing (HPC)
+- machine learning applications
-**For when you need to accelerate High
+- you need to do an OS-bypass
-Performance Computing (HPC) and machine learning applications or if you need to do an OS-bypass.
-If you see a scenario question mentioning HPC or ML and asking what network adapter you want, choose EFA.**

 A network device you can attach to your EC2 instance to accelerates high performance computing (HPC)